-- Be logical in your approach and you should be able to connect the dots which seem unrelated, for example recession in India could impact the mobile phone markets as India is one of the largest consumer of foreign made handsets.
-Less handsets could result in product delays, cuts in R&D expenditure, job loses etc.
+- Be logical in your approach and you should be able to connect the dots that seem unrelated, for example, recession in India could impact the mobile phone markets as India is one of the largest consumer of foreign-made handsets.
+Fewer handsets could result in product delays, cuts in R&D expenditure, job losses etc.

 - The newspaper is your best friend during these times.
 It helps you to not only get relevant information, but also provides you with a much more rounded view of the world around you.
 So make it a part of your day that you would go through The Wall Street Journal, Financial Times, Yahoo Finance, The Deal, etc.

 - Read up the regional newspaper and industry publications for the latest happenings in the industry of your choice